-For a local authority election a candidate may appoint one or more scrutineers (section 66 LEA).
+For a local authority election a candidate may appoint one or more scrutineers (section 66 Local Electoral Act 2001).

-In relation to a local authority poll, 10 or more electors, who are either in favour of or opposed to the proposal being polled, may appoint one or more scrutineers (section 67 LEA).
+In relation to a local authority poll, 10 or more electors, who are either in favour of or opposed to the proposal being polled, may appoint one or more scrutineers (section 67 Local Electoral Act 2001).

-Every scrutineer appointed under sections 66 or 67 of the LEA must be appointed in writing (a letter of appointment is available from the Electoral Officer).
+Every scrutineer appointed under sections 66 or 67 of the Local Electoral Act 2001 must be appointed in writing (a letter of appointment is available from the electoral officer).

-An appointment as scrutineer is not valid unless a copy of the notice of appointment is delivered by the candidate or the 10 electors to the Electoral Officer.
-The Electoral Officer must receive this notice not less than 24 hours before the close of the voting period.
-For this election the deadline is before noon on Friday 7 October 2022 in the case of this year's local authority elections (section 68(1) LEA).
+An appointment as scrutineer is not valid unless a copy of the notice of appointment is delivered by the candidate or the 10 electors to the electoral officer.
+The electoral officer must receive this notice not less than 24 hours before the close of the voting period.
+For this election the deadline is before noon on Friday 10 October 2025 in the case of this year's local authority elections (section 68(1) Local Electoral Act 2001).
 It is suggested that a scrutineer should always carry a copy of this notice when undertaking scrutineering duties.

-Section 68(3) of the LEA contains three restrictions on who may be appointed a scrutineer.
+Section 68(3) of the Local Electoral Act 2001contains three restrictions on who may be appointed a scrutineer.
 No person can be a scrutineer if they are:

 - a candidate in the elections; or

-- · a member or employee of any local authority or community board for whom the election or poll is being held; or
+- a member or employee of any local authority or community board for whom the election or poll is being held; or

-- · under 18 years of age.
+- under 18 years of age.